-If you believe your bill was issued in error, contact Municipal Services Bureau to request a review of your account.
+If you believe your bill was issued in error, contact Cofiroute to request a review of your account.

 Building any road – whether toll or “free” – requires taking steps to protect the environment.
 As a local agency, the NET RMA recognizes the importance of protecting the natural resources that are unique to northeast Texas.
 The NET RMA will work closely with environmental groups, neighborhood residents, and all interested stakeholders to ensure projects are developed in a manner that is consistent with community needs and desires.
 This type of environmental study takes time.

 The time line for each segment will be different depending on the potential impacts to the environment.
 Dividing the corridor into segments can reduce the time of these studies.
 A single segment environmental study could take as long as 10 years or as little as 3 years.

 Future funding sources for the environmental process, ROW procurement, and construction have not been identified.

 - The revenue generated from the toll will stay in our local area.

 - It will allow for more of our local tax dollars to go to other projects.